 \subsection{Historical Bias}

-Historical bias arises even if the data is perfectly measured and sampled, if the world \textit{as it is} leads a model to produce outcomes that are not wanted.
-For instance, even if we had access to the perfectly-measured feature ``crime'' in the previous example, it might still reflect historical factors that have led to more crime in poorer neighborhoods.
+Historical bias arises even if data is perfectly measured and sampled, if the world \textit{as it is} or \textit{was} leads to a model that produces harmful outcomes.
 Such a system, even if it reflects the world accurately, can still inflict harm on a population.
-Considerations of historical bias tend to involve evaluating the representational harm (such as reinforcing a stereotype) to a particular identity group.
+Considerations of historical bias often involve evaluating the representational harm (such as reinforcing a stereotype) to a particular group.